What They Are and How to Choose Them

 A guardian is the person you name in your will to care for your minor children if you die before your children reach the age of majority.
 The guardian makes decisions as a parent would, including decisions related to education, healthcare and the child’s general welfare.

-Choosing a guardian is one of the most important estate planning decisions you will make.
+Choosing a guardian is one of the most important estate planning decisions you’ll make.
 It can be difficult to choose the right guardian to raise your child(ren) according to your values and provide a safe, stable, loving home.
-Before naming a guardian, be sure to have a conversation with that person to ensure he or she is willing to take on the responsibility of caring for your child.
+Before naming a guardian, be sure to have a conversation with that person to ensure they are willing to take on the responsibility of caring for your child.